 There is also a Museum, where the Jewish Historical and Religious collections are kept, and is in the spot where Theodore Herzi, the founder of Zionism, was born.

-The original structures were bombed in 1939, then used as Nazi head quarter, later as a stable during WWII and then slowly during the communist era the dwindling Jewish community of Budapest started to use it again as a place of worship.
+The original structures were bombed in 1939, then used as Nazi headquarters, later as a stable during WWII and then slowly during the communist era the dwindling Jewish community of Budapest started to use it again as a place of worship.
 After communism finally ended in 1990, the government started renovations on the beautiful structure at once and a huge donation came from Estee Lauder, whose parents were Hungarian-Jewish immigrants as well as Tony Curtis who donated to have a monument placed by the cemetery.

 During the winter months, the synagogue is far too big too heat, and the Jews of Budapest either worship at home or they go to the smaller, Hero’s Temple, a far more modest synagogue on the property.

 A cemetery is located between Hero’s Temple and the Museum, although it is not tradition to have the dead so close to their place of worship, they had no choice.
 The Synagogue backed on to the Jewish ghettos, and provided shelter for their community during WWII.
 Over 2000 Jews died and were buried in the courtyard during the winter between 1944-1945.